coletonlabos/NewLabOs/README.md

 ## Supabase Integration

 This project uses Supabase for backend functionality.
-The schema is available in the `supabase-schema.sql` file.
+The schema is available in the `supabase-schema.sql` file. # Force rebuild